‘No real path forward until we get back’: Officials warn of ‘alarming’ coronavirus surge in L.A. County

 “Recent numbers of daily cases are telling us that we’re seeing a surge of coronavirus cases in our county, the surge is not as steep as what we saw in July, but we’re very concerned that the numbers can continue to increase,” Ferrer said.

 Some communities are currently experiencing a large increase in virus transmissions including Pacoima which logged 506 cases per 100,000 residents, Palmdale with 456 cases per 100,000 residents and Sun Valley with 456 cases per 100,000 residents over the last two weeks.
-Those cities’ case rates are well above the county’s 188 cases per 100,000 residents.
+Those cities’ case rates are well above the county’s 188 cases per 100,000 residents and Ferrer said people who live in those communities need to take extra precautions.

 “This isn’t a blip any longer, this isn’t an ‘Oh we just had one bad weekend and now we’re getting it back under control,'” Ferrer explained.
 “This is now a surge in our cases and if it continues it will be quite alarming to go into our coldest months seeing this level of increase in cases.”